cs1302uga/cs1302-tutorials/setup/MacOS.md

 adjust some settings as that keyboard shortcut is used heavily in one of the programs we'll be using this semester. **If it doesn't, then you can skip to the next section.**

+To fix `Ctrl-<SPACE>`, click the apple icon in the top-left of your screen then select "System Preferences".
-To fix `Ctrl-<SPACE>`, go to the "Keyboard Settings" for your Mac, then select the "Shortcuts" tab.
+From there, go to the "Keyboard Settings" which may be just called "Keyboard", then select the "Shortcuts" tab.
 Find the shortcut that is mapped to `⌃Space` and either change it or disable it.
 Once you've made the change, you should be all set as far as `Ctrl-<SPACE>` is concerned.